FrontEndART/SonarQube-plug-in/doc/usersguide/md/Main.md

 - Custom dashboard for packages, classes, methods and clone classes/instances

+- CloneViewer for comparing and managing code duplications

 - And many more...

-The plug-in is compatible with the latest version 6.7[^1] of the platform, which can be obtained from its [website].
+The plug-in is compatible with the latest version 7.4 and the latest LTS 6.7[^1] of the platform, which can be obtained from its [website].

 [SONARQUBE]™ is a trademark of [SonarSource] SA, Switzerland.